-(25) The Office of the Deputy Provost must maintain records during and after registration.

-(26) Records must be kept for the duration of the registration and until the end of 3 years after the registration ends as required by the FITSA.
-If the activity is not registered, the records must be held for five years from the date of disclosure.
+- (24) The Office of the Deputy Provost must maintain records during and after registration. - (25) Records must be kept for the duration of the registration and until the end of 3 years after the registration ends as required by the FITSA.
+Regardless of whether or not the activity is registered, the records must be held in accordance with the relevant retention and disposal schedule as referenced in UQ's Information Management Policy.
 The records will be stored in TRIM.
 The records which must be held include records relating to registrable activities, benefits provided by the foreign principal, information or material forming part of any communications activity, any registrable arrangement and other information or material communicated or distributed to the public on behalf of the foreign principal.